-Discover winter fun in Cypress Hills Provincial Park in southeast Alberta!
+Discover winter fun in southeast Alberta’s Cypress Hills Provincial Park!

 Cypress Hills Provincial Park, in the southeast corner of Alberta, is a “kind of a lost world” according to Neeraj Mishra and that’s what he likes about it.
 With only 300 people in the village of Elkwater (less in winter), you can truly connect with nature and relax.

 Neeraj first visited the park in March 2016 after a friend told him about a hotel for sale.
 He recalls, with a smile on his face, how the landscape changed as he approached Elkwater Lake.
 “As soon as I saw this place… I thought if it makes business sense, I will buy [it].”
 One month later, he was the proud owner of Elkwater Lake Lodge & Resort.

 What is it about Cypress Hills that captures people’s hearts?
 Neeraj says, “You get the mountain experience without getting commercialized.”
 He admits is is “a different experience, totally different [than the Rockies],” but in a good way, and is excited to share it with his guests.
 While some have been coming to the park for decades, and others have just discovered it, one thing they have in common is that “once they come here, they fall in love with this place!”

 There’s definitely a lot to love about Cypress Hills!
 Here are 10 things to do in Cypress Hills Provincial Park this winter:

 Do you wanna build an igloo?
 Sign up for a fun interpretive program with Alberta Parks!
 Several programs are offered each weekend including: igloo building, guided snowshoeing, night sky stories and star gazing, and snow science.
 See Cypress Hills Provincial Park Activities and Events for more information.

 2. Ski above the Prairies!